tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Mimblewimble's Core Scriptless Script

 As previously stated, Mimblewimble is a block chain design.
 Built similarly to Bitcoin, every transaction has inputs and outputs.
 Each input and output has a confidential transition commitment.
 Confidential commitments have an interesting property where in a valid balanced transaction one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
-Taking the difference of these inputs and outputs results in the multisignature key of the owners of every output and every input in the transaction.
+Taking the difference of these inputs and outputs results in the mulitsig key of the owners of every output and every input in the transaction.
 This is referred to as the kernel.

 Mimblewimble blocks will only have a list of new inputs, a list of new outputs and a list of signatures which are created from the aforementioned excess value. [[7]](https://www.cryptocompare.com/coins/guides/what-is-mimblewimble/)